HarryBeadle/LED-Screen-Match/README.md

 # LED Screen Match

-A tool that sends data to an Arduino allowing you to light the suroundings of your screen with a color complimentary to the screens content.

-**Requires OS X**
+A utility that allows you to match the colour of an RGB LED setup on an Arduino with the average colour of your screen.
+Currently the Python program uses `screencapture` and `PIL` to find the modal color on your screen, the data is then sent via a serial connection (can be USB or Bluetooth) to the Arduino, which then softly fades between the colors.

+The idea is to light your room and extend the experiance of watching Movies or TV on your Mac

+Requires a Mac with `PIL` installed.

 ## Setup and use

-Send `Arduino/Arduino.ino` to the Arduino and plug it in via a USB serial or serial connection.<br />
+Send `Arduino/Arduino.ino` to the Arduino and plug it in via a USB serial or other serial connection.
 Start `Mac/Colors.py` in the Terminal, follow the instructions to select your Arduino.